Tipton Green

-Tipton Green is the central area of Tipton, a town in the West Midlands of England.
+Tipton Green Village is the central area of Tipton, a town in the West Midlands of England.
 It was heavily developed for heavy industry and housing during the 19th century, as Tipton was one of the most significant towns during the Industrial Revolution.
 Tipton Green is one of three electoral wards covering Tipton for Sandwell Metropolitan Borough Council.
 The population of this Sandwell ward taken at the 2011 census was 12,834.
 It is represented by three Labour councillors.

 History

 In June 1644, during the Civil War, Parliamentary forces attacked nearby Dudley Castle (a Royalist garrison), aided by Edward Dudley of Tipton Green Hall, which resulted in the Battle of Tipton Green.
 At this time, Tipton Green was still a very rural area.

 With the increasing development of factories around Tipton Green in the 19th century, came hundreds of houses to provide homes for the workers.
 By 1843, Tipton Green had a population of approximately 8,000 people.
 However, virtually all of these houses had been demolished by the early 1970s to be replaced by a modern mix of private and council housing.

 St Matthew's Church, the parish church of Tipton Green, was built in 1876.
 The church is still in use, although the original vicarage was replaced by a new building in its grounds in 1989 and the original vicarage is now a nursing home.

 Tipton Baths opened at the junction of Queens Road and Manor Road in January 1933, as Tipton's first public swimming baths.
 These facilities were closed in the summer of 2002 due to funding difficulties with Sandwell Council, only to be re-opened within two years following extensive local campaigning and significant refurbishment to the building’s interior.
 The original swimming baths stayed open for nearly a decade afterwards, until being relocated to a new leisure centre in Alexandra Road in the spring of 2013, with the original building being demolished in the autumn of 2014.